ietf-gitwg/using-github/draft-thomson-git-using-github.md

 responsible for determining if there is interest in using GitHub and making a consensus call to determine if a the proposed policy and use is acceptable.

-Chairs SHOULD involve Area Directors in this decision if they intend to use GitHub for anything more than managing of drafts.
+Chairs SHOULD involve Area Directors any decision to use GitHub for anything more than managing of drafts.

 While a document editor can still use GitHub independently for documents that they edit, even if the working group does not expressly choose to use GitHub,